 The laser tube will have a local isolation valve (called the tube valve) in series with it as per the main diagram on the turbomolecular pumping system description (found on the main page for this course).
 This is to ensure the tube may be stored at high vacuum to keep it free from contaminants.
 Connect the tube valve to the isolation valve for the system if not already done.
 Open the isolation valve and evacuate the manifold and the connecting vacuum line between the laser tube and the system.
 Now open the laser tube valve to evacuate it as well.
 Leave both valves open for the duration of this experiment.

 Purity is critical to allowing the relatively low-gain HeNe to operate so a cycle of cleaning the tube is required before the final gas fill.
 Begin by powering the tube and observing the discharge (if any).
+SLOWLY open the evacuate valve to lower pressure inside the tube.
 If a glow discharge begins, continue pumping until it becomes a thin violet glow followed by a dim red glow and finally extinguishes (you can guess the pressure at this point knowing the minimum pressure for a discharge in air from Lab #1).
 Pump for a few more minutes then close the evacuate valve on the system to isolate the manifold and tube from the pump.

-Fill the laser tube with research-grade helium to a pressure of approximately 10 torr.
+Fill the laser tube with research-grade helium to a pressure of approximately 2 torr.
 Start the power supply and observe the tube glowing - the colour may well change as it operates.
-Allow the tube to run for one minute.
-Now, start the RGA and take a sample of the gas in the manifold (keeping the RGA head pressure under 10-5 torr) - call it "first flush".
+Allow the tube to run for three minutes.
+Now, start the RGA and take a sample of the gas in the manifold (keeping the RGA head pressure between 1 and 5 times 10-5 torr as per lab #2 procedure) - call it "first flush".
 The gas mixture may well show a quantity of undesired impurities as well as the helium injected into the system - many impurities will have evolved from the laser tube itself as it heats.
-Stop the RGA and turn OFF the filament.
+Stop the RGA and turn OFF the filament with the proper icon.

 Evacuate the tube to ultimate vacuum again.
 The flushing procedure must be repeated a minimum of three times to reduce the quantity of impurities in the system.
 It is not necessary to take an RGA scan each time (only the first flush).

 Now fill the laser tube with the required gas mix determined from your pre-lab research (an estimate of total pressure based on empirical data such as tube dimensions will suffice for this part of the experiment).
-Close the manifold valve and overfill with He and Ne gases in a suitable proportion (see the Vacuum Notes on the course home page regarding this).
-The manifold & tube are usually filled with 20-30 torr of helium first then an additional amount of neon (or you may fill the neon first as it is the smaller quantity, then add helium to meet the required ratio).
-Start the power supply and reduce the pressure gradually until the tube begins to operate (around 4 torr).
+Close the manifold valve and overfill with He and Ne gases in a suitable proportion (see the Vacuum Notes on the course home page regarding this) - fill with neon first, adjust this pressure if necessary to about 1 torr, then add helium to get the proper ratio.
+Start the power supply and reduce the pressure gradually until the tube begins to operate (around 4 torr) - use the evacuate valve to reduce the pressure.
 If the laser fails to operate at all, the current gas mix can be flushed and another attempt made to fill the tube.
-Assuming the laser begins to operate, stop reducing pressure (the tube is presumably at the maximum operating pressure now).
+Assuming the laser begins to operate at all, stop reducing pressure (the tube is presumably at the maximum operating pressure now).

 Now that the tube is operating, note the power output (in mW).
-Reduce the pressure in 0.2 torr increments and note the power at each pressure until lasing stops - this allows you to determine the optimal gas pressure for this tube as well as the pressure range over which the laser will operate.
-The laser has now ceased operating but there is still gas inside the manifold.
+Reduce the pressure in approximately 0.2 torr increments using the evacuate valve and note the power at each pressure until lasing stops - this allows you to determine the optimal gas pressure for this tube as well as the pressure range over which the laser will operate.
+The laser has now ceased operating (the pressure is too low) but there is still gas inside the manifold.
 Run a quick RGA scan to determine the ratio of helium:neon in the tube at this point (Your observations now include the maximum tube operating pressure, minimum pressure, and the He:Ne ratio for which these observations are valid).
 The RGA analysis on this (working) gas mix allows verification of the tube contents and assessment of impurity levels - call this scan "working mix".
 In the lab report you will compare it to the original "first flush" - You expect, of course, to find helium and neon gases in the mix but check specifically for the impurities identified in the prelab.
-Verify the He:Ne ratio as well.
+Use this data to verify the He:Ne ratio as well.

 If necessary, refill the tube and repeat to obtain a table of pressure-vs-output power values.

-Repump and fill the tube with the same mixture at optimal gas pressure (determined above by observation) and operate for 10 minutes continuously.
+Repump and fill the tube with the same mixture at a pressure of 1 to 2 torr greater than optimal gas pressure (determined above by observation).
+Take an RGA scan and save it as "prerun" then operate the tube for 10 minutes continuously.
 During this time, observe the optical power output on the meter at intervals of 30 seconds and graph it over time.
-Run a final RGA scan ("final") to see what types of gases evolved which caused the power output to drop.
+Run a final RGA scan ("postrun") to see what types of gases evolved which caused the power output to drop and if the ratio changed.

 When evaluating a gas mixture, it is often required that a gas component be expressed as a ratio (e.g. He:Ne).
 In the case of a helium-neon gas mix, the procedure to produce a ratio is to divide the total helium pressure by the total neon pressure (addition of both stable isotopes) to obtain the ratio for helium.
 If, for example, the RGA showed 2E-5 torr of helium and 2E-6 torr of neon the ratio would be 10:1 for Helium:Neon (which is the most common way to express the gas mixture employed).
 Note that the total pressure at the RGA is NOT relevant!